top of page

 In America, that would result in approximately $150 million being distributed every week to a different city.
 Larger cities may receive several weeks' worth of aid, so a major city like New York may receive 10 weeks or $1.5 billion to feed the poor.
 Which leaves 42 weeks' worth of aid remaining (or over $6.3 billion) to distribute to other cities within the first year alone.

 According to the Feeding America charitable organization, a donation of $1 can generate 10 meals.
 There are approximately 45 million people in America fed by these organizations, which means that after a week's worth of funding, the program may feed the hungry in America for about a month.
-After 12 weeks, the program will have enough to feed our nation's needs for an entire year.
+After 12 weeks, the program will have enough to feed the nation's needs for an entire year.

 bottom of page